 - Power Electronics

 - Data Visualization

 - Smart Grid/Smart Home Technology

 - Social-Behavioral Issues of Energy

 Commitment to Diversity

 The Center is committed to promoting diversity within science and engineering.
-We especially encourage teachers who are women and/or from underrepresented groups (African American, Native American, Hispanic/Latino, Pacific Islander) to apply to our RET program.
+We especially encourage teachers who are women and/or from underrepresented groups (African American, Native American, Hispanic/Latino, Pacific Islander) and teachers with disabilities to apply to our Research Experience for Teachers (RET) program.